 Many new parents become focused on their newborn’s breathing.
 “He just stopped breathing for 8 seconds… is that normal?”
 “She was breathing regularly, then started breathing really fast… is she okay?”
 It’s completely normal to have these worries, as it is frightening to see your little one stop breathing for any length of time.
-We all have variable breathing, even us adults!
+So how do we know what’s typical and when it’s time to call the doctor?
+Let Mommy Sleep Night Nurse Kathleen Hager, RN, BSN breaks it all down for us here in Newborn Breathing Patterns: What’s Normal?

 Here’s a breakdown of normal newborn breathing patterns: